 Of course, I’m not talking about your everyday onclick

-Nope, I’m talking about these four, highly similiar events, that when used without care can cause a lot of unnecessary renders1.
+Nope, I’m talking about these four, highly similar events, that when used without care can cause a lot of unnecessary renders1.

 The fantastic four (© Marvel) are: